 It’s appropriate that the Eagles’ most successful release was a singles compilation.
 Their hit songs are still all over classic hits radio; the twin guitar soloing of ‘Hotel California’, the disco-crossover of ‘One of These Nights’, and sweet country-rock like ‘Best Of My Love’.
 Meanwhile their albums aren’t discussed as much as those by contemporaries by Pink Floyd.
 But their albums are still interesting, documenting their journey from country-rock in the early 1970s to stadium rock in the late 1970s.

 The Eagles had a deep talent pool – the leaders were the Don Henley, whose sandpaper voice graced most of their hits, and Glenn Frey, who wrote sturdy tunes and was a capable multi-instrumentalist.
 The pair sang together beautifully, and the group’s harmonies are often beautiful.
 The group had a strong cast of supporting players; Don Felder and Joe Walsh are excellent guitarists, and Randy Meisner and Timothy B. Schmitt are strong bassists and vocalists.
 Early member Bernie Leadon could play country licks on anything with strings.

 Eagles Albums Ranked From Worst To Best

 The Eagles had run out of steam by their last 1970s album, and The Long Run has filler like ‘The Disco Strangler’ and ‘The Greeks Don’t Want No Freaks’.
 It also sounds bland, with the last vestiges of their country sound gone.
-The Long Run does contain one of the band’s very best songs – new bassist Timothy B. Schmitt sweetly croons his way through the R&B flavoured ‘I Can’t Tell You Why’, while Frey contributes some melodic guitar solos.
+The Long Run does contain one of the band’s very best songs – new bassist Timothy B. Schmitt sweetly croons his way through the R&B flavoured ‘I Can’t Tell You Why’, while Frey also shines with his melodic guitar solos.